stackable-sh/cqlalchemy/README.md

 Apart from a powerful, configurable, expressive object non-relational mapper, a rich set of data descriptors which provide coercion, validation, and serialization for common usecases; Cqlalchemy also ships with production ready batteries for:

 1. Model : Entity object mapping with intuitive and rich query functionality.
-2. Descriptors : Robust library for common descriptors, including collections (List, Map, Set, Tuple, Email, URL, Phone etcetera)
+2. Common Descriptors : Robust library for descriptors, including collections (List, Map, Set, Tuple, Email, URL, Phone etc)
 3. Expando : A dynamically expandable, fast, durable and queryable Entity for wide rows.
 4. Vector : durable ordered Vector|List|Stack object for C*, which supports LIFO (Stack) or FIFO (Queue) access patterns
 5. Block : A performant, durable, queryable, unordered Set backed by C*